zuozhenggh/learning-library/content-management-library/apex-integration/website/website.md

 ### Objectives

 In this lab, you will:
-* Import Sample Site Template
+* Import Site Template
 * Create New Site
 * Change Site Security
 * Publish Site

-## Task 1: Import Sales Enablement Site Template
+## Task 1: Import Site Template

 1. Navigate to **Developer** for side vertical menu